peterso/robotlearningblock/idf/taskboard/README.md

 ### micro-ROS controllers

-The Roboton Task Board firmware provides a ROS 2 integration that allows the system to communicate with other ROS 2 nodes by means of micro-ROS.
+The Robothon Task Board Firmware provides a ROS 2 integration that allows the system to communicate with other ROS 2 nodes by means of micro-ROS.

 In order to implement the ROS 2 integration the following classes are provided:

-- `MicroROSTypes`: Conversions between micro-ROS and Roboton Task Board data types.
+- `MicroROSTypes`: Conversions between micro-ROS and Robothon Task Board data types.
 - `MicroROSController`: Handles micro-ROS Client status, micro-ROS Agent connection, and creation and destruction of micro-ROS entities.
 - `MicroROSTask`: An specialization of `Task` that allows to create a `Task` from a ROS 2 action.
 - `MicroROSTaskExecutor`: Coordinates the interaction between the `TaskExecutor` and the `MicroROSController` by means of handling the `MicroROSTask` lifecycle.

-Beyond that classes, a comprehensive translation of the Task Board data model to ROS 2 messages is provided in `extra_ros_packages/roboton_taskboard_msgs` package.
+Beyond that classes, a comprehensive translation of the Task Board data model to ROS 2 messages is provided in `extra_ros_packages/robothon_taskboard_msgs` package.

 ## Accessing the data model

-The Roboton Task Board firmware exposes two primary interfaces for accessing the data model:
+The Robothon Task Board Firmware exposes two primary interfaces for accessing the data model:

 - **REST API**: Provides a set of endpoints for interacting with the system via HTTP requests.
 - **ROS 2 Integration**: Allows the system to communicate with other ROS 2 nodes.